-One measure used by management as an indicator of our business performance is the volume of new bookings achieved.
-We define a "new booking" as estimated future contractual revenues, including agreements with perpetual, multi-year and annual terms.
-New bookings values may include: (i) estimates of variable fee components such as hours to be incurred under new professional services arrangements and customer account or transaction activity for agreements with transactional-based fee arrangements, (ii) additional or expanded business from renewals of contracts, and (iii) to a lesser extent, previous customers that have attrited and been re-sold only as a result of a significant sales effort.
-During the quarter ended December 31, 2006, we achieved new bookings of \$72.1 million.
-There were no deals with bookings values of \$3.0 million or more during the quarter ended December 31, 2006.
-In comparison, new bookings in the prior year quarter ended December 31, 2005 were \$127.8 million, including eight deals with bookings values of \$3.0 million or more.
+One measure used by management as an indicator of our business performance is the volume of bookings achieved.
+We define a "booking" as estimated future contractual revenues, including agreements with perpetual, multi-year and annual terms.
+Bookings values may include: (i) estimates of variable fee components such as hours to be incurred under new professional services arrangements and customer account or transaction activity for agreements with transactional-based fee arrangements, (ii) additional or expanded business from renewals of contracts, and (iii) to a lesser extent, previous customers that have attrited and been re-sold only as a result of a significant sales effort.
+During the quarter ended June 30, 2007, we achieved bookings of \$89.8 million, including four with bookings values of \$3.0 million or more.
+In comparison, bookings in the quarter ended June 30, 2006 were \$94.5 million, including eight deals with bookings values of \$3.0 million or more.

-Management regards the volume of new bookings achieved, among other factors, as an important indicator of future revenues, but they are not comparable to, nor should they be substituted for, an analysis of our revenues, and they are subject to a number of risks and uncertainties, including those described in Item 1A of Part II, Risk Factors, concerning timing and contingencies affecting product delivery and performance.
+Management regards the volume of bookings achieved, among other factors, as an important indicator of future revenues, but they are not comparable to, nor should they be substituted for, an analysis of our revenues, and they are subject to a number of risks and uncertainties, including those described in Item 1A of Part II, Risk Factors, concerning timing and contingencies affecting product delivery and performance.
 Although many of our contracts have fixed non-cancelable terms, some of our contracts are terminable by the client on short notice or without notice.
-Accordingly, we do not believe it is appropriate to characterize all of our new bookings as backlog that will generate future revenue.
+Accordingly, we do not believe it is appropriate to characterize all of our bookings as backlog that will generate future revenue.

 Our revenues derived from clients outside the United States continue to grow, and may in the future grow more rapidly than our revenues from domestic clients.
-International revenues totaled \$61.2 million and \$51.8 million during the quarters ended December 31, 2006 and 2005, respectively, representing 29% and 26% of total consolidated revenues in each of these periods.
+International revenues totaled \$63.4 million and \$62.2 million during the quarters ended June 30, 2007 and 2006, respectively, representing 31% and 30% of total consolidated revenues in each of these periods.
+International revenues totaled \$180.1 million and \$170.5 million during the nine months ended June 30, 2007 and 2006, respectively, representing 29% and 28% of total consolidated revenues in each of these periods.
 In addition to clients acquired via our acquisitions, we believe that our international growth is a product of successful relationships with third parties that assist in international sales efforts and our own increased sales focus internationally, and we expect that the percentage of our revenues derived from international clients will increase in the future.